klen/py-frameworks-bench/README.md

 ## Setup

 The tests themselves are orchestrated using Make.
 In order to run these demos, you will require the following tools (left as an excersize for the reader):

 * wrk (https://github.com/wg/wrk)
 * docker (https://www.docker.com/)
 * virtualenv
 * python3.6 (the benchmarks should be run with this version of Python)

+## The experiment

+The execution is wrk benchmarking an application, sending 400 concurrent requests over 10 threads.
+The type of work depends on the type parameter passed to make, but is typically some remote call: see the Makefile for more information.

 ## Running a Benchmark

 The benchmarks themselves are stored in makefiles under the benchmarks directory.

 First, start by making your lab, if you haven't already.
 This starts up the docker container to execute remote calls against.